ansys/pyprimemesh/doc/source/index.rst

 Introduction
 ------------

-PyPrimeMesh is part of the `PyAnsys <pyansys>`_ effort to facilitate the use of Ansys technologies directly from Python.
+PyPrimeMesh is part of the `PyAnsys <https"//docs.pyansys.com>`_ effort to facilitate the use of Ansys technologies directly from Python.
 PyPrimeMesh consists of various Python modules that help you to acquire geometry and prepare surface and volume meshes for multiple solvers.
 Its primary package is ``ansys-meshing-prime``.